dji-sdk/Onboard-SDK-Doc/source/sample-doc/sample-setup.md

 ##### Building the OSDK and Samples

 1. Clone (or download as zip) the DJI OSDK from Github [here](https://www.github.com/dji-sdk/Onboard-SDK).
-2. Open a terminal inside the onboardsdk folder and follow these steps to build the OSDK:
+2. Open a terminal, `cd` into the onboardsdk folder and follow these steps to build the OSDK:
 ```
 mkdir build
 cd build
 cmake ..
 make
 ```
+If you want the Advanced Sensing features for the M210, replace `cmake ..` with `cmake .. -DADVANCED_SENSING=ON` in the above commands.

 3. The above step builds the `osdk-core` library, as well as the Linux samples.
 Executables are located inside the `build/bin` folder.

 ##### Configuration